 The field placement is a required component and the “signature pedagogy” of BSW education.
-An internship integrates classroom knowledge and skills with actual practice in a human services agency.
+A field placement integrates classroom knowledge and skills with actual practice in a human services agency.
 The field placement in the UNC Charlotte School of Social Work is currently based on a concurrent model.
-The Social Work Program does not grant social work course credit for life experience or previous work experience.
-Students must take Field Placement I & II & Field Seminar I & II together.
-Students failing one course must request permission from the Social Work Field Education Committee to repeat both courses.
+The School of Social Work does not grant social work course credit for life experience or previous work experience.
+Students must take Field Practicum (SOWK 3482 & SOWK 3484) in sequential order.
+Student who fail either course must request permission from the Social Work Field Education Committee to repeat the course.

 What is a Concurrent Field Placement Model?

 The field placement occurs concurrently with classroom education.
 Each student is referred to a prospective agency during the spring semester of the third year of study.
 During both the fall and spring semester in the fourth year of study, the student is in field placement for two (2) days per week on Thursdays and Fridays.
 The student is to complete a minimum of 224 clock hours for the fall semester and minimum of 232 clock hours for the spring semester with a total of a minimum of 456 clock hours for the academic year.
 Field placement hours are documented on the student time sheet that is located in the Appendix of this manual and posted on the Field Education website.